 Is Neurocrine Biosciences, Inc. Growing?

-On average over the last three years, Neurocrine Biosciences, Inc. has grown earnings per share (EPS) by 9.4% each year (using a line of best fit).
-Its revenue is up 517% over last year.
+On average over the last three years, Neurocrine Biosciences, Inc. has grown earnings per share (EPS) by 79% each year (using a line of best fit).
+It achieved revenue growth of 63% over the last year.

 Has Neurocrine Biosciences, Inc. Been A Good Investment?